Frequently Asked Questions

 11. What information must I provide for a completed petition (appeal)?

 Include the parcel number of the property you are appealing, the County Assessor’s determination of value, your estimate of value, and comparable sales or other supporting evidence that you wish to attach.
 Be sure to indicate if you intend to submit additional evidence prior to the hearing.
-You must provide additional information at least seven business days prior to the hearing.
+You must provide additional information at least twenty-one (21) days prior to the scheduled hearing date.

 Pursuant to WAC 458-14-056(5), a properly completed petition includes: